 I realise this post may have a whiff of teaching your grandmother to suck eggs about it, so please feel free to look away now, but if you’re just starting out in the blogosphere and looking to grow your following I thought I’d share how I doubled my Twitter following in 16 weeks:

-1. Use Twitter for the purpose in which it was intended.
+1. Use Twitter for the purpose for which it was intended.
 When I first started tweeting I wasn’t actually tweeting – I linked my Twitter account to WordPress Publicize and each time I published a post it automatically tweeted it for me.
 While this is a great idea in theory, the reality is that unless your headline is within Twitter’s 140-character limit your title will get cut off, and not make a lot of sense at all.
 Much better to manually tweet yourself, or use a social media management system like Hootsuite to schedule your tweets.

 2. Add pictures to your tweets.
 Adding an image to your tweet will bring it to life and make it stand out from the crowd – and the reams of other tweets in your followers’ feeds.
 If, like me, you add text to your images you can also use your picture to say a lot more than just the words in your tweet.

 3. Engage with the Twitterati.
 It might sound blindingly obvious, but follow people in your areas of interest and if they like what you’re about the chances are they’ll follow you back.
 As well as tweeting about what you want to say, ‘like’ other people’s tweets and join in with whatever happens to be trending, or what catches your eye in your areas of interest.
+If you’d like third-party help with boosting engagement there are lots of companies out there including Tweepi which can take charge of your growth and do all the hard work for you.

 4. Share other people’s content as well as your own.
 It’s one thing to promote your own content, but sharing tweets or content from other users because you like it or because it speaks to you not only helps you feel part of the Twitter community, you’ll find that other people repay the favour.
 And don’t forget to thank them!